-[3.1, 5.1]GHz.
+Finally, during the initial communication-oriented measurement campaign reported in D'Errico and Ouvry (2009), the real distance between nodes was not collected, since measurements were not carried out for localization purposes.
+However, in first approximation, one can try to extract this distance out of the measured TOA in time-stamp regions when the LOS conditions are clearly identified and with $SNR(t_0) = +\infty$ for the synthetic received signals in the largest bandwidth 3.1-5.1 GHz.
 Practically, the first Hip-Chest link is considered as fixed and the reference distance extraction was directly realized by averaging all the TOA measurements issued from MF estimation over the walk cycle to reduce TOA estimation errors appeared during the multipath extraction phase in the presence of overlapping components.
-Nevertheless, for the second Hip-Wrist link, a smoothing process was performed in a sliding window whose length corresponds to 20 consecutive time-stamp samples (e.g. within 20x20ms=400ms).
+Nevertheless, for the second Hip-Wrist link, a smoothing process was performed in a sliding window whose length corresponds to 20 consecutive time-stamp samples (e.g. within $20 \times 20$ ms = 400 ms).
 The true distance was subsequently interpolated over NLOS areas, assuming continuity of the true distance at LOS/NLOS boundaries but discontinuity for the smoothed version of the measured distance (obtained with the sliding window).
-The idea consists in relying on the known extracted LOS portions, thus forming an time-stamp basis to infer the true distance in unknown NLOS timestamp areas through spline-based data extrapolation.
+The idea consists in relying on the known extracted LOS portions, thus forming a time-stamp basis to infer the true distance in unknown NLOS timestamp areas through spline-based data extrapolation.
 Figure 3 intends to clarify the method used to determine the reference distance, assuming the latter will correspond to the so-called "expected real" distance while computing the ranging error in the following.